Sanne van Kerkhof

 Sanne van Kerkhof (born 27 March 1987) is a Dutch former short track speed skater.

 She participated in the 2010 Winter Olympics and the 2014 Winter Olympics.
 She was part of the 3000 m relay team which was fourth in 2010; in 2014, the team was disqualified in the semifinal and did not advance to the finals.

 In 2015, van Kerkhof retired from competitions.
-In 2014, she started working with the recruitment company Randstad Holding.
+In 2014, she started working with the recruitment company Randstad NV.

 She is a sister of Yara van Kerkhof, also an Olympic short track speed skater and a 2018 Olympics silver medalist.